 - Falls from elevation

-- Falls on same level (slips and trips)
+- Falls on the same level (slips, trips and falls)

 - Mobile equipment